absolutesight/gettext/README.md

 ReactDOM.render(<HOC translations={getTranslations} plural={getPluralForms}>...</HOC>, ...);
 ```

-One more alternative is to not create HOC, but use Textdomain component directly.
-You can import it using `import { Textdomain } from 'react-gettext'` and use it as a regular component which will provide context functions to translate your messages.
+One more alternative is to not create HOC, but use TextDomain component directly.
+You can import it using `import { Textdomain } from '@absolutesight/react-gettext'` and use it as a regular component which will provide context functions to translate your messages.
 Just don't forget to pass `translations` and `plural` props to this component when you render it.

 ## Poedit